 I am often asked questions like, “What was the first…” or “Who was the first…” I am sorry to say that too often the answer is that I really don’t know.
 True firsts are pretty tough to nail down.
 This posting is about one of those true firsts, the first QB for a Wabash football team – William K. “Billy” Martin [W1887].
 A local boy, Billy entered Wabash in 1881 as a prep student.
 He studied for two years learning his Latin and Greek and in the fall of 1883 entered as a freshman with the class of 1887.
 A Sigma Chi, Billy loved sports and played the only organized sport at Wabash at that time, baseball, and was the captain of the team.

 This lithograph shows us Wabash of that era and in the top left of the image, we can see the baseball diamond.
 Baseball was very popular, but there was a new sport gaining popularity – foot ball.
 From Wabash College: the First Hundred Years, “Football was first introduced into Wabash in the Seventies.
 The Rugby game which is played today had not yet been brought over to this country; Association football, ‘soccer,’ was the game played in all American colleges.
 As it was first played at Wabash football was simple.
-All the students in college who wanted to play would come out into the treeless part of the campus that is now the athletic field, would be divided into halves by ‘choosing sides,’ and would begin a game.
+All the students in college who wanted to play would come out into the treeless part of the campus that is now the athletic field, divided into halves by ‘choosing sides,’ and they would begin a game.
 On fair days as many as forty players would be lined up on a side, for numbers made no difference so long as the sides were numerically even.
 The game consisted of kicking, batting, throwing, or dribbling the ball to advance it toward the goal.”

 In 1884 there were selected 11 men to represent Wabash against other teams.
 This team went to Indianapolis to play Butler and beat them 4-0 in front of a crowd of about 20 supporters.
 As no other school was playing this sport, Wabash had the championship.
 The next year no other schools played this sport so we kept the title.